centerforaisafety/adversarial-corruptions/README.md

 # Testing Robustness Against Unforeseen Adversaries <!-- omit from toc -->

-This repository contains code for evaluating the robustness of image classifiers to a a variety of unforeseen adversaries, as presented in the forthcoming paper [*Testing Robustness Against Unforeseen Adversaries*](https://arxiv.org/abs/1908.08016).
+This repository contains code for evaluating the robustness of image classifiers to a a variety of unforeseen adversaries, as presented in the paper [*Testing Robustness Against Unforeseen Adversaries*](https://arxiv.org/abs/1908.08016).
 (This repository contains code for the updated version of ImageNet-UA.
 The code for the original version is at https://github.com/ddkang/advex-uar.)

 <div align="center">
   <img src="./images/teaser.png" width="480">